The Windrush scandal, which broke in April 2018, saw the UK government apologise for deportation threats made to Commonwealth citizens' children.

 For example, an individual would receive £10,000 for being deported, or £500 for denial of access to higher education.
 Individuals would receive £250 for every month of homelessness.

-The government has said that while it's true that the flat payment for deportation is set at £10,000, it would also be combined with other payments such as loss of earnings.
-It adds that, including other schemes in place, over £1m has been handed out to victims.
+The government has said that the flat payment for deportation of £10,000 would also be combined with other payments such as loss of earnings.
+It adds that, including other schemes in place, more than £1m has been handed out to victims.

 A campaign to promote the compensation scheme has also been launched.